voidash/blog/content/joy-and-curiosity/2025/11/index.md

 - Did i ever tell you the [Definition of Insanity](https://www.youtube.com/watch?v=rKMMCPeiQoc) ?
 Watch the video [Vaas(Micheal Mando)](https://en.wikipedia.org/wiki/Michael_Mando) is my favorite game character.

-- Dec 18 is excruciating for me.
-The morale couldn't be any low.
-It's been around 4 months since i have hit the gym and the gains have plateued.
-On top of that the veil of love potion is leaving a nasty hangover; I am not even sure if i want to be in relationship anymore.
-Mobile phone is no longer serving me, but seems like i am serving it.
-I have become a peak consumer.
-I feel left out, overtaken in my career path.
-All the passion i had for all the side projects is no longer there because the clock is experiment-blocker.
-I know i need to focus on one thing.
-I need to leave the innumerable ideas rotting and this has been a shock factor for me and i am trying to escape it.

 - Dec 25th and i see improvements.
 Good fucking improvements and i am back on track.

 - Commit earlier, expose sooner